maninka123/PLASTIC-AI/README.md

 Convert the data into YOLO format by using a python script and then move into the training stage which is very resource intensive.
 Therefore, training the model is done in a powerful computer provided by google and the processes took more than 12 hours for train a single yolo model.

-Link to  downloadtrained weight  files  <br>
+Link to  download  trained weight  files  <br>
 [https://drive.google.com/drive/folders/10BhAuhWVaDb66S9oe95BawKlUkw1EVik?usp=sharing](https://drive.google.com/drive/folders/10BhAuhWVaDb66S9oe95BawKlUkw1EVik?usp=sharing)

 INFERRED IMAGES